hoilamc/fullstack-demo/README.md

                 .then(response => setPetName(response.data));
         }, [])
         ```
+    > Now, the `axios` library will try to get an answer from your backend at `127.0.0.1:5000/pet`.
+We haven't added the path `/pet` in the backend yet so the answer here will be empty.
 1. Start the frontend again by running `npm start` in the terminal.

 ### Let your backend provide the name